SkillsUSA Minnesota Fall Leadership Conference

 11:00 pm Lights Out

-3:30 -?
-4:30 pm Special group meetings for Presidents, Parliamentarian, Secretary & Treasurers
+3:30 - 4:30 pm Training Workshop: Briefings for Presidents, Parliamentarian, Secretary's & Treasurers

 11:00 pm In Your Rooms (must have ordered pizza, get pop, etc. by this time)